 1. Cut the beef into flat strips of about 1 inch deep by 2 inches wide.
-Be sure to cut the strips with the grain and if possible leave a thin strip of the fat on one side.
+Cut the strips with the grain and if possible (and desired) leave a thin strip of the fat on one side.
 The fat will dry out nicely and add to the taste.

 2. Mix 3/4 white vinegar and 1/4 Worcestershire Sauce into a large flat dish deep enough to cover the meat strips.
 Lay the strips in the vinegar mix for 2-4 hours to absorb and begin the curing process.
 When finished this initial curing remove the strips and squeeze and pat dry.
 You can keep the vinegar/water mix for rinsing the strips later (see below).